mlgranger540/milestone-3/README.md

 ![Gigaholic Database Mockup](static/docs/erds/database-mockup.png)

 In the finished project, the database follows a similar structure.
-There are 11 tables altogether, though two of them, Album and Song, are unused, as this was for a feature I did not have time to implement (see the [Improvements](#improvements-and-features-to-add) section), so I have not included them in this diagram.
+There are 11 tables altogether, though two of them, Album and Song, are unused, as this was for a feature I did not have time to implement (see the [Improvements](#improvements-and-features-to-add) section).
+I have created the Entity Relationship Diagram (ERD) below to illustrate the database structure and how the tables link together.
+This was generated using the built-in ERD feature in pgAdmin.
+I have not included the Album and Song tables in this diagram as they are not currently in use in the project.

 ![Gigaholic ERD](static/docs/erds/gigaholic-erd.png)